CopernicaMarketingSoftware/Documentation/Publisher/en/data-object-message.md

-# Data object: message variable
+# Data object: message

-A variable that gives access to personalized **snapshot** of a template.
+An object that gives access to personalized **snapshots** of a template.

 ## Available properties